godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 Opening the TileMap editor
 --------------------------

-Select the TileMap node, then open the TileMap panel at the bottom of the editor:
+Select the TileMapLayer node, then open the TileMap panel at the bottom of the editor:

 .. figure:: img/using_tilemaps_open_tilemap_editor.webp